 - All linens are in a bag on the bed upon arrival.

-- Upon departure, guests must place all linen in the mesh bag and take it and their pillow to the designated linen drop off location.
+- Upon departure, guests must place all linen in the bag and take it and their pillow to the designated linen drop off location.

 - Towel service available for an additional fee.